rushidaoyhs/HumanoidStandup-v1-rl/README.md

 why do you need the Critic?
 Aha. in the policy gradient of J, there is a Q. so you need the Critic.

 this ideas has been explored by [Hado](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.75.7658&rep=rep1&type=pdf) The mean is updated and the Sigman is hand set.
+This algorithm doesn't look good.
+If the TD error is positive, then basically update the action parameter to favor this action.
+It should be done in a policy gradient way.

 [book chapter](http://oai.cwi.nl/oai/asset/19689/19689B.pdf)